ome/omero-guide-qupath/docs/qupath.rst

    |image1|

 #.
+The image thumbnail will appear in the left-hand pane list of the QuPath Project.
+Click on that thumbnail to open the image in full viewer in central pane of QuPath.

+#.
 Set image type to ``Brightfield H&E`` in the following dialog.
 Click ``OK``.

 #.
+Find your ROIs from OMERO now in QuPath on that image.

-Find a region with well-defined cells and nuclei in the image, zoom in.
+#.
+To draw new ROIs or annotations in QuPath, find a region with well-defined cells and nuclei in the image, zoom in.

 #.
 Draw an ``ROI Annotation`` which denotes the region in which the cells will be detected using the ``Wand`` tool |image2|.